I hope you’re all in the mood for a little excursion with your tastebuds!

 Reduce heat to low then add the rice and gently stir with a blunt tool (such as a rubber spatula or spoon) to avoid breaking your grains.
 Add most of the toasted nuts (save some of these for the top too) and stir to combine, then season to taste with additional salt and pepper.
 Cover pan and cook over low heat for about 10 minutes, stirring often.

 Remove cover and allow the rice to cook for about 5 minutes more without stirring to get a nice brown on the bottom.
-Let your nose help you here, you should smell when it's toasted but not burned.
+You should smell when it's toasted but not burned.
 Remove pan from heat as soon as you think it's there and cover with lid then allow it to sit untouched for 8-10 minutes.

 Loosen rice from pan and scoop into a large serving bowl or platter, placing the crispy parts on the top.
 Sprinkle your reserved dried fruit and nuts over the top and serve immediately.